zhou-dong/zhou-dong.github.io/_posts/study/2015-10-13-information-flow-processing.md

     - With the term time model we refer to the relationship between the information items flowing into the IFP engine and the passing of time.
 More precisely, we refer to the ability of the IFP system of associating some kind of happened-before relationship to information items.
     - There is the case of systems that associate items with an interval, i.e., two timestamps taken from a global time, usually representing: the time when the related event started, the time when it ended.
 In this case, depending on the semantics associated with intervals, a total or a partial ordering among items can be defined.

+7. Rule Model

+    - Rules are much more complex entities than data.
+Looking at existing systems we can find many different approaches to represent rules, which depend on the adopted rule language.
+However, we can roughly classify them in two macro classes: transforming rules and detecting rules.

 ---

 #### Section 4